Occupational Therapy

 Retention in the Occupational Therapy Program

-3. Students must acquire a grade of C or better in all occupational therapy courses to advance in the program.
+- Students must acquire a grade of C (at or above 75%) or better in all occupational therapy courses to advance in the program.

-5. Students who receive an F or NC in a Level II Fieldwork placement will be permitted to repeat the Fieldwork experience one additional time.
+- Students who receive an F or NC in a Lvel II Fieldwork placement will be permitted to repeat the Fieldwork experience one additional time to achieve a pass grade.

-6. Students will be expected to adhere to the American Occupational Therapy Association’s Code of Ethics.
-They may be dismissed from the program for any serious violation of these principles by a vote of the full-time occupational therapy faculty.
+- Students will be expected to adhere to the American Occupational Therapy Association’s Code of Ethics.
+A student may be dismissed from the program for any serious violation of these principles by a vote of the full-time occupational therapy faculty.

 Leaves of Absence and Withdrawal